This airfield circular walk from Sandcastle Cottage is suitable for all ages offering spectacular coastal scenery, local history and wildlife.

 You are now refreshed and ready for the next part of the walk.
 Proceed through the car par and along the tarmac road.
 You will soon see Crail Airfield on your left.
 This was the former HMS Jackdaw a naval air station during the second world war.
 Torpedo attack planes flew from here.
 Stop at the end of the runway and imagine the planes roaring down the runway and flying directly over your head on their way out to sea.
 The old hangers and many of the buildings are still in use today.
 This is unfortunately private land so please do not try to climb over the fence into the airfield.

 There are organised tours of the airfield during the summer months.
 Details of which you can find by visiting Crail Museum and Heritage Centre in Marketgate.
-There are photographs of the airfield and some of the people who served there during the war.
+There is a whole section of the museum dedicated to the airfield.
+All the exhibits and photographs have been donated by the people who served there during the war.

 Proceed up the road until you reach the main road to Fife Ness and Crail Golfing Society.
 Take a left and walk back towards Crail.
 At this point there is no pavement so beware of oncoming traffic.
 Walk on the grass verge until you come to a pavement on your left a few yards down the road at the entrance to the airfield.
 Walk back into Crail until you reach Kirk Wynd on your left and back to Sandcastle Cottage.